erwinfab/design-build-and-secure-a-small-network--physical-mode-/README.md

 ## Verification & Connectivity Tests
 <img width="558" height="276" alt="image" src="https://github.com/user-attachments/assets/dcf34ff2-0163-474e-8210-96203c866ce3" />
-**Reflection**: This lab reinforced the importance of Layer 1 troubleshooting.
+* **Reflection**: This lab reinforced the importance of Layer 1 troubleshooting.
 In physical Mode, connectivity issues are often hardware-related (power, cable type, or port choice) rather than just configuration errors.
 Documenting the cabling map was essential for maitaining order in the multi-switch enviroment.

+## Techincal Veriication & Verification Artifacts
+The following sections provice documented proof of the network's operational status across the Physial, Data and Management planes